-During 2014, the Company initiated procedures to obtain approval and/or refund of R\$29.1 million of Federal VAT ('Value Added Tax') input tax credits with respect to the years 2009 through 2011 for MTL.
-Following an extensive audit process, in February 2015, 81.6% of the input tax credits were approved for refund.
-29.7% of the approved amount was applied as a credit to reduce other federal taxes payable for prior years, while R\$16.7 million (approximately \$6.0 million) was refunded in cash.
-The movement in the provision for recoverable taxes during the first quarter of 2015 considers the MTL VAT refund and possibility of additional refunds, offsets of certain income taxes payable and the impact of changes in the discount rate.
+In 2014, the Company initiated procedures in respect of recovery of its Federal VAT ('Value Added Tax') input tax credits with respect to the years 2009 to 2011.
+As a result of these efforts, during the first quarter of 2015, the Company obtained a VAT cash refund of R\$16.7 million (approximately \$6.0 million) for its Mineração Turmalina Ltda. ("MTL") operating subsidiary.
+In the second quarter of 2015, the Company received an additional cash refund of R\$4.0 million (approximately US\$1.3 million) in respect of Federal Taxes for its Mineração Serras do Oeste Ltda ("MSOL") operating subsidiary.
+The movement in the provision for recoverable taxes during the second quarter and the first half of 2015 considers these refunds and possibility of additional refunds, offsets of certain income taxes payable and the impact of changes in the discount rate.